AI research of the department is divided into four research groups:

-Headed by: Prof. Dr. Jan Treur
+Headed by: Prof. Dr. Koen Hindriks

 The mission of the CI group in our Department is to perform research on various aspects of computational intelligence and to contribute to the Business Mathematics and Informatics curriculum.
 Computational Intelligence belongs to the areas of evolutionary computing, fuzzy computing and neurocomputing.
 As opposed to traditional logic based artificial intelligence techniques, computational intelligence techniques are generally bottom-up, where order and structure emerges from an unstructured beginning.

-Headed by: Prof. dr. Guszti Eiben
+Headed by: Prof. Dr. Guszti Eiben

 The KR group in our Department investigates modelling and representation of different forms of knowledge and reasoning, as found in a large variety of AI systems.
 We have an interest in both applications and theory.
 We study theoretical properties of knowledge representation and reasoning formalisms, but are also involved in developing practical knowledge-based systems.
 Recently, we have been very active in developments around the Semantic Web.

-Headed by: Prof. dr. Frank van Harmelen
+Headed by: Prof. Dr. Frank van Harmelen